gk646/GearScoreClassic/README.md

 ### Download from the official [CurseForge website](https://www.curseforge.com/wow/addons/gearscoreclassic)

 > Note:
-> As i quite WOW i do not have the capacity to update this.
+> As i quit WOW i do not have the capacity to update this.
 I will happily merge fixes and expansions tho!

 ### This addon can be used instead of other popular gearscore addons as it produces similar values but fixes some bugs in the calculation process.
 ---